PNNL-Comp-Mass-Spec/BSF_publication/README.md

 ```

 ## L1000 signatures associated to HDAC inhibitors - Figure 3
-It is used to generate Figure 3 of the BSF paper.
+Data used to generate Figure 3.
 - file_S2a_HDAC_lincs_signatures.txt (tab-delimited): It contains a list of signatures perturbed by the well-known 9 HDAC inhibitors.

 | Header | Description |